What's Normal? Benchmarking Higher Ed News Sources

-We’re sharing a sneak peek into the types of insights members of our new STREAM service get by digging into some aspects from the first report, Social Listening Benchmarks for Higher Education: January 2021.
+We’re sharing a sneak peek into the types of insights our client partners get by digging into some aspects from our report, Social Listening Benchmarks for Higher Education: January 2021.
 If you caught our last blog post, we explored social media as a conversation source and how you can analyze your campus’s online conversation against a comparable sample.
 Now we’re looking into news as a content source and how sites labeled or promoted as news sources can inform your content strategy.
-The posts should give you an idea of the depth of analysis and insight you can get as a STREAM member.
+The posts should give you an idea of the depth of analysis and insight you can get as a partner.

 We analyzed a total of six conversation sources, with two of them (social media and news) driving 91% of the conversation.
 While social media drives the largest amount of online conversation at 73%, news sources are a distant second with an average of 18% of conversation volume.
 We expect this type of difference in volume—your audience reads formal coverage of your campus on news sites, then offers their thoughts and feelings on social media, generating additional conversation.